ajoslin103/anything-llm/tutorial.md

 #### context test

-#8 add the file "David Lynch - Wikipedia" to your workspace
+#8 add the file "Filmography" to your workspace

 #9 delete the old chats and ask again in a new one: "What was the name of David Lynch's first wife?"